digisavvy/mission-values-purpose/README.md

 # About This Repository

 This is our promise to the world and to our clients.
-As silly or bold as it is to make a global promise, that what this is.
+As silly or bold as it is to make a global promise, that's all this is.
 A promise.

 It's a promise to each person who works at DigiSavvy, as a colleague, employee, friend, and contractor.
 It's a promise to every business and founder who has trusted us past, present, and future.